MicrosoftDocs/learn/learn-pr/azure-devops/manage-database-changes-in-azure-pipelines/includes/3-set-up-environment.md

     ![Azure DevOps showing the Boards menu](../../shared/media/azure-devops-boards-menu.png)

-1. From the **Define a release management workflow** work item, click the down arrow at the bottom of the card.
+1. From the **Manage database schema changes** work item, click the down arrow at the bottom of the card.
 Then assign the work item to yourself.

     ![Assigning the work item to yourself](../../shared/media/azure-boards-down-chevron.png)
 1. Move the work item from the **To Do** to the **Doing** column.